The Initiation (film): Home media

+The Initiation was released on VHS by Thorn EMI in December 1984.
+In the United Kingdom, VHS and Betamax editions were released by CBS/Fox Video.

+Anchor Bay Entertainment released the film on DVD in November 2002.
+The following year, Anchor Bay reissued it on a double feature DVD paired with Mountaintop Motel Massacre (1984).
+The film was later reissued on DVD in 2011 by Image Entertainment's "Midnight Madness" Series.

+In August 2016, it was revealed that Arrow Films would be releasing the film for the first time on Blu-ray in both the United States and the United Kingdom.
+It was released in the United States on November 8, 2016.
+As of October 2024, this Blu-ray was out of print.

+Reception

-Critical response and legacy
+Critical response

 Joe Baltake of the Philadelphia Daily News wrote that the film was "convoluted, contemporary, and evil...
 This is a Freudian slip-of-a-horror-film, far more complex than truly frightening."
 Rick Lyman of The Philadelphia Inquirer likened the film to its contemporary "sorority girl slasher movies," concluding: "All of this is tied up in a surprise denouement that's about as surprising as, well, a knock-knock joke."
 The Baltimore Evening Sun's Lou Cedrone wrote that the film was "not so gory as most of the slice-and-dice genre," comparing it to Friday the 13th (1980) and Sleepaway Camp (1983), but added: "The Initiation may be a little better than similar features, if only because it is a little less bloody."
 In a subsequent review, Cedrone characterized the film as a "Friday the 13th clone," and added: "Vera Miles and Clu Gulager are performers caught in this hapless mess."
 Candice Russell of the South Florida Sun Sentinel awarded the film one-and-a-half out of four stars, referring to it as "an uncomfortable pastiche of scenes we've seen before," and likened elements of it to Brian De Palma's Sisters (1973).

+Sharon Johnson of The Patriot-News praised the film for offering "a reasonable amount of suspense, a surprise ending that doesn't cheat and a complex plot that will never bore you," concluding that, "the movie as a whole holds together rather well."

+Writing for the Manchester Evening News, Rodger Clark deemed the film "a fairly standard shock horror movie" and recommended it "only for avid horror fans."